WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/5-inclusivity.md

 | chairperson | chairman |
 | everyone, folks, people | guys, gals, girls, boys |

 Don't use *he, him, his, she, her, or hers* while refencing people.
-Only use these pronouns if a particular individual prefers to be identified with them.
 To write around pronouns, you can:
-- Use a plural pronoun such as *they, their*, or *them*, even if it references a single individual.
+- Rewrite using the second person (*you*).
 - Rewrite the sentence to have a plural noun and pronoun.
-- Rewrite using the second person (*you*).
 - Use the words *person* or *individual*.
--
+- Use articles *the, an,* or *a* instead of a pronoun.
+- Use a plural pronoun such as *they, their*, or *them*, even if it references a single individual.

+When writing about a person, use the pronouns that the person prefers.
+Only use gendered pronouns such as *he, him, his, she, her, or hers,* or other pronouns if a particular individual prefers to be identified with them.
+It's acceptable to use gendered pronouns in direct quotations of people who prefer being identified with those pronouns.

 ## Using diverse examples